vidjil/vidjil/doc/server.md

 By default, accounts are local to the Vidjil server.

 An experimental integration to LDAP servers is now available (`LDAP` variable in defs.py).
-Contact us if you need help in setting such an authentication.
+Contact us if you need help in setting up such an authentication.

 ### Network